Si1veR123/rust-png-decoder/README.md

 The website front-end can be found in [pkg](./pkg/).

 ## Running the website
-The website uses the rust decoder by compiling it into a wasm binary.
-To generate the wasm files, use [wasm-pack](https://developer.mozilla.org/en-US/docs/WebAssembly/Rust_to_wasm).
+The pkg/ folder can be served.
+To rebuild the rust wasm binary use [wasm-pack](https://developer.mozilla.org/en-US/docs/WebAssembly/Rust_to_wasm).
 Once the wasm files are generated (into the pkg folder), the pkg/ folder can be served.